onecx/release-notes/README.md

 Release notes for the official **OneCX Portal**[^1] releases.
 Each release note will tell you what’s new in each version, and will also describe any backwards-incompatible changes made in that version.

-## Release 2025-04-xx
+## Release 2025-05-xx
-* For all UIs: Use OneCX lib 5.34.2
+* For all UIs: Use OneCX lib 5.xx.y
 * For all UIs: Use docker-spa 1.xx.0
 * For all UIs: Use Angular 18.x.xx
 * For all SVC/BFFs: Use Quarkus 3.20.xx
 * Announcement 1.6.0
-    * Feat: Use product information via slot and remote component (planned)
+    * Feat: Use product data via slot and remote component (planned)
+    * Feat: Use workspace data via slot and remote component (planned)
 * IAM 1.6.0
     * Feat: Multi Keycloak support (planned)
-    * Feat: Use product information via slot and remote component (planned)
+    * Feat: Use product data via slot and remote component (planned)
 * Help 1.5.0
     * Feat: Improve test coverage
-    * Feat: Use product information via slot and remote component (planned)
+    * Feat: Use product data via slot and remote component (planned)
-* Parameter 1.0.0
 * Product Store 1.8.0
+    * Feat: Provide product data via remote component (planned)
+* Shell 1.11.0-rc.xx
+    * Feat: Functionality to be informed about errors on RC loading (planned)
+    * Fix: translate "Unauthorized" (planned)
+    * Fix: Vertical main menu disappears on clos/open (planned)
+    * Feat: new default favicon (planned)
+    * Feat: Improve reload on error  (planned)
+* Workspace 1.12.0-rc.xx
+    * Feat: Improve slot TAB layout using a tree with several quick views (planned)
+    * Feat: Display indicator of non-existing theme on workspace tiles (planned)
+    * Feat: Use product data via slot and remote component in product TAB (planned)

+## Release 2025-04-12
+* For all UIs: Use OneCX lib 5.34.5
+* For all UIs: Use docker-spa 1.14.0
+* For all UIs: Use Angular 18.2.13
+* For all SVC/BFFs: Use Quarkus 3.15.0
+* Permissions 1.7.0
+    * Fix: Improve Microservice display names
+* Product Store 1.8.0
+    * Fix: Improve Microservice display names
     * Feat: Add product search criteria for provider and classifications
       * Model change: new table PRODUCT_CLASSIFICATION with 1:n realtionship to product
-    * Feat: Provide product information via remote component (planned)
-* Shell 1.11.0-rc.xx
+* Shell 1.11.0
+    * Fix: Improve Microservice display names
     * Fix: Improve menu and topbar styles
     * Feat: Use a slot to display page footer
       * SLOT: onecx-page-footer => new => ./OneCXWorkspaceFooterComponent (workspace)
       * SLOT: onecx-shell-footer => outdated
-    * Fix: translate "Unauthorized" (planned)
-    * Fix: Vertical main menu disappears on clos/open (planned)
-    * Feat: new default favicon (planned)
-    * Feat: Improve reload on error  (planned)
-    * Feat: Functionality to be informed about errors on RC loading (planned)
-* Theme 1.8.0-rc.xx
+* Theme 1.8.0
+    * Fix: Improve Microservice display names
     * Feat: Improve layout of tiles in theme search results
     * Feat: Provide a remote component for theme information (logo, themes etc.)
       * Component: ./OneCXThemeDataComponent => onecx-theme-data (workspace)
 * User Profile 1.9.0
+    * Fix: Improve Microservice display names
     * Fix: Uploading big avatar image successfully
     * Feat: Uploading avatar images up to 500.000 bytes
     * Feat: Improve avatar image compression
 * Workspace 1.11.0-rc.xx
+    * Fix: Improve Microservice display names
-    * Feat: Improve layout of displaying avatar image and user display name within user menu
+    * Fix: Use default avatar icons if avatar image cannot ne loaded, in user sidebar/avatar menu
-    * Feat: Improve workspace detail: use display names of Themes and show theme logo
     * Feat: Provide a remote component for page footer
       * Component: ./OneCXWorkspaceFooterComponent => onecx-page-footer (shell)
       * SLOT: onecx-page-footer-menu => new => ./OneCXFooterMenuComponent (workspace)
       * SLOT: onecx-theme-data => new => ./OneCXThemeDataComponent (theme)
+    * Feat: Improve layout of displaying avatar image and user display name within user menu
+    * Feat: Improve workspace detail: use display names of Themes and show theme logo
     * Feat: Improve workspace export: sorting product, slots, components by name
     * Feat: Improve workspace import: upload possible if display name, theme, base url are missing
-    * Feat: Improve slot TAB layout using a tree with several quick views (planned)

 ## Release 2025-04-02